English

 'Teachers read a wide range of highquality books to pupils.
 They encourage pupils to explore new authors and to read regularly.
 A love of reading is promoted through use of the school libraries and reading initiatives.'
 Ofsted 2023

 See separate phonics page for information about our phonics delivery across the school.
-Daily guided reading sessions take place throughout EYFS to Year 6 using high quality texts, focusing on many different question types, which relate to the reading content domains.
+Daily guided reading sessions take place throughout EYFS to Year 6 using high quality texts, focusing on many different question types, which relate to the reading content domains in KS1 and KS2.
 The content domain sets out the relevant elements from the National Curriculum programme of study.
 In EYFS early reading skills will be taught alongside some basic comprehension.
 In KS1 to KS2 a sequence of lessons will be taught building on a specific content domain each week.
 Additionally, a ‘treasure chest’ activity will be planned focusing on a range of content domains.
 Comprehension activities take place in various contexts across the curriculum.

 Reading for Pleasure